modypy/modypy/docs/guide/02_pendulum.rst

 depended on the input signal.
 Here, each of the derivative functions depends on the value of the respective other state.

+States are callables that accept a system state object as their single parameter.
+If called that way, the return value is the value of the state or a time series of the values of the state, depending on the kind of system state object.
+Note that for time series in modypy, the last index iterates over the different points in time!

 Running the Simulation
 ----------------------